 Risk Management: The systematic application of management policies, procedures, and practices to the tasks of analysing, evaluating, controlling, and communicating about risk issues.

 (more terms?
-See S@S page)
+See S@S page, FSA list)

 The Risk Management Process

 The Formal Safety Assessment (FSA) adopted by the International Maritime Organization (IMO) is a structured and systematic process.
 It aims at enhancing maritime safety, including protection of life, health, the marine environment and property.
 This is done by using risk analysis and cost-benefit assessment.
 FSA is briefly described in Section 2.1.